oracle/docker-images/OracleCoherence/docs/2.extend/README.md

 #Using Coherence *Extend in Docker

-Coherence *Extend clients can be used with Docker, the exact configuration depends on whether the cluster or client is inside or outside of a Docker container.
+## Using Host Networking
+Coherence Extend clients can be used with Docker and as with clustering, the easiest way to make Extend work is to start the containers with `--net=host` to use host networking.
+When using host networking the container uses the Docker host's network interfaces instead of virtualized interfaces so all of the features of Coherence Extend will work as normal.

+## Using Overlay Networks
+If host networking is not available then Extend will also work using Docker's overlay and bridge networks.
+There are different configuration choices available depending on whether the Coherence cluster and Extend client are both running in containers or whether one is containerized and the other is not.

 ##Examples
-The examples in this section follow on from those in the [Clustering Section](../1.clustering).
-To run the examples below the three Docker Machine VMs should have been created as previously explained along with the Consul key store container, image creation and network creation steps.

 ##Cluster and Client Both Containerized
-If both the cluster members and the Extend client are inside Docker containers all attached to the same network then everything will work as normal.
+If both the cluster members and the Extend client are inside Docker containers all attached to the same overlay network then everything will work as normal.
+The client and proxy services in the cluster can communicate using the overlay network.

-1. Start a DefaultCacheServer on the coh-demo0 machine using the same command as previously:
+1. In Coherence 12.2.1 using the default cache configuration in the JAR file every storage member will also start a Proxy that listens on an ephemeral port.
+Start a DefaultCacheServer on the coh-demo0 machine using the same command as previously:
 ```
 $ docker $(docker-machine config coh-demo0) run -d \
 --name=coh1 --hostname=coh1 --net=coh-net \